omeka/Documentation/source/Reference/libraries/Omeka/Db/Migration/AbstractMigration.rst

 Omeka_Db_Migration_AbstractMigration
 ------------------------------------

+Package: :doc:`Db\\Migration </Reference/packages/Db/Migration/index>`

 .. php:class:: Omeka_Db_Migration_AbstractMigration

-    Package: :doc:`Db\\Migration </Reference/packages/Db/Migration/index>`
+implements :php:interface:`Omeka_Db_Migration_MigrationInterface`

     Database migration classes may inherit from this one.

     .. php:attr:: db

+        protected

     .. php:method:: setDb(Omeka_Db $db)

         Set the database to migrate.

+        :type $db: Omeka_Db
-        :param Omeka_Db $db:
+        :param $db:
         :returns: void

     .. php:method:: getDb()

         :returns: Omeka_Db

     .. php:method:: down()

         Template method for reversing the migration.

-        This is defined as a template method instead of leaving it abstract becausepre-existing implementations of Omeka_Db_Migration were not required toimplement the down() method.
-This ensures backwards compatibility forthose migrations.
+        This is defined as a template method instead of leaving it abstract because pre-existing implementations of Omeka_Db_Migration were not required to implement the down() method.
+This ensures backwards compatibility for those migrations.

-    .. php:method:: __call(string $m, array $a)
+    .. php:method:: __call($m, $a)

         Proxy calls to Omeka_Db.

         Allows migration writers to call db methods directly on $this.

+        :type $m: string
-        :param string $m: Method name.
+        :param $m: Method name.
+        :type $a: array
-        :param array $a: Method arguments.
+        :param $a: Method arguments.

     .. php:method:: form()

         If the migration requires a form submission, here's where to handle display of it

         :returns: void

     .. php:method:: up()